 Parts of this law, better known as the Jones Act, also provide protections for sailors and others working on sea-faring vessels.
 These protections are essential for maritime workers, as they frequently suffer injuries but do not fall under any state’s workers’ compensation program.
 Keeping up with the Jones Act is critical for anyone working on U.S. vessels.

-What is the Jones Act?
+What Is the Jones Act?

-The Jones Act, also known as the Merchant Marine Act of 1920, is a “cabotage law,” meaning that it regulates trade that occurs between ports located in the same country.
-The statute requires that vessels carrying cargo between two US ports be built, owned, and staffed primarily by American citizens.
+The Jones Act is a “cabotage law,” meaning that it regulates trade between ports located in the same country.
+The statute requires that vessels carrying cargo between two U.S. ports be built, owned, and staffed primarily by American citizens.

 For a free legal consultation, call 800-537-8185

-What is the purpose of the Jones Act?
+What Is the Purpose of the Jones Act?

-- The vessel must fly the US flag,
+- The vessel must fly the U.S. flag.

-What is a Jones Act violation?
+What Is a Jones Act Violation?

-There are many types of Jones Act violations.
-A commercial ship can violate the law if it doesn’t meet the four requirements and it transports cargo between two US ports.
-A Jones Act ship can violate the statute by failing to meet the safety standards or by being negligent and causing injury to an employee.
+- Failing to meet required safety standards: A Jones Act ship owner can violate the statute by failing to meet the safety standards or being negligent and causing injury to an employee.